Napoleon-ZoomberParts/official-skid-list/README.md

 # Official Skid List

+>**GreatZardasht**
+- "Developed" Tranny PVP client that was skidded straight from Badlion and cried when I realized
+- Clown Reason: Skidded Badlion, wanted to RAT a lot of kids

 >**Koolotta**
 -  "Developed" Client: abyss, virtue and 13 different clients in one.
 - Clown Reason: Client is 13 different clients in one, (abyss, virtue etc.)